ncatlab/nlab-content/pages/2/7/2/8/18272/content.md

 ## Projection formula

-Another useful formula for interactions between images and pre-images and intersections is the projection formula:
+Another useful formula for interactions between images and pre-images and intersections is the [[projection formula]]:

 \begin{proposition}
 \label{ProjectionFormulaForFunctionsAndInverseImages}